danger/rust/README.md

 ### Running Danger in Dev

-This is how you can test out how things work
+This is how you can test out how things work:

 ```sh
 # Pipe the JSON in and potentially compile + exec